Luffytaro22/Blog-App/README.md

 ```
 rails server
 ```
-To se the API's documentation, open the local server and go to:
+To ses the API's documentation, open the local server and go to:
 ```
 /api-docs
 ```